mikewebbtech/mikewebbtech-hugo/content/about/index.md

 I like to dig into the tech that boost my quality of life and help me find more contentment along the way.

+>
 > ### Where do I come from?
->
 > {.two}

-From a time of dialup and the BBS, flipping dip switches on a modem to set the IRQ, tweaking Hayes commands and running IPX over serialto play Doom.
+From a time of dialup and the BBS, flipping dip switches on a modem to set the IRQ, tweaking Hayes commands and running IPX over serial to play Doom.
 The world of the i386 in a beige box and a monitor that x-rayed your eyeballs.
-I could go on, butvto be honest it was before that, and I find that just a little bit daunting.
+I could go on, but to be honest it was before that, and I find that just a little bit daunting.

 I have been fascinated with the potential of technology as a child since I watched my first sci-fi show on TV.

+>
 > ### Professional History
->
 > {.three}

 - An exciting life as a qualified Chef and Horticulturist in viticulture.